Consort Yu (Xiang Yu's wife): Song of Consort Yu

-In popular culture
+Cultural references

 The romance of Xiang Yu and Consort Yu has been the subject of plays, films and television series even though not much about Consort Yu was recorded in history.
 The story was reenacted on stage in the Peking opera The Hegemon-King Bids His Lady Farewell, which is also a trope of the Palme d'Or-winning film Farewell, My Concubine.
 Poets such as Su Shi, He Pu and Yuan Mei have written poems about Consort Yu as well.
 Actresses such as Idy Chan, Melissa Ng, Kristy Yang, Rosamund Kwan and Liu Yifei have portrayed Consort Yu in films and television series.
 In the 2012 television series Beauties of the Emperor, she was given the name "Yu Miaoyi".

 In the video game Fate/Grand Order, Consort Yu, voiced by Mariya Ise, is an Assassin-class Servant and later a Lancer-class Servant, an elemental spirit similar to a vampire, a xian and zhenren who survived to the present day under the alias Hinako Akuta and desires to reunite with Xiang Yu, who in an alternate universe, is unexpectedly a monstrous robotic Centaur programmed by Qin Shi Huang under the code name Huiji-Yishi.
 The Japanese version of the game refers to her as "Gu Bijin", the Japanese equivalent of "Yu Meiren", while the English version uses the Chinese reading.
 Along with Xiang Yu, Consort Yu appears in Shin Sangoku Musou Multi Raid 2, in which they are resurrected by Qin Shi Huang to fight the heroes of the Three Kingdoms.

+In the Vietnamese allusion "cỏ Ngu Mĩ", most famously used in Nguyễn Dữ's work Chuyện người con gái Nam Xương (also referred to as Nam Xương nữ tử truyện, from Volume 4 of the text Truyền kì mạn lục), the story of Consort Yu is evoked indirectly.
+The allusion refers to the belief that after Consort Yu drew Xiang Yu's sword and committed suicide near the Wujiang River, her soul became associated with the grass growing along its banks.
+It is said that when the story of Consort Yu and Xiang Yu was recounted by the river, or when the Song of Consort Yu was sung, the grass would sway as if moved by the sound.